 Beyond these examples

-These snippets focus on specific peering features: full VNet and subnet-level peering, gateway transit and forwarded traffic, and address space synchronization.
-They’re intentionally minimal rather than complete network architectures.
+These snippets focus on specific peering-level features: full VNet and subnet-level peering, gateway transit and forwarded traffic, and address space synchronization.
+They’re intentionally minimal rather than complete network topologies.

 The examples reference pre-existing infrastructure such as both local and remote virtual networks, subnets within those VNets for subnet peering, and VPN or ExpressRoute gateways for gateway transit scenarios.
 They focus on configuring the peering rather than provisioning the underlying networks.